chrissherlock/cosc110-prog-task-1/README.md

 discovered the joy of generator expressions and list comprehensions.
-I have only used a generator expression, as whilst I initially used a list comprehension as a filter in the function that determines the winner, I realised that I was overcomplication things so, sadly, I couldn't show off this feature.
+I have only used a generator expression, as whilst I initially used a list comprehension as a filter in the function that determines the winner, I realised that I was overcomplicating things so, sadly, I couldn't show off this feature.

 ## License